graphql-go/compatibility-standard-definitions/README.md

 4- `extractor`: Pulls the type system definitions from a **GraphQL implementation** via introspection.

-5- `validator`: Compares the type system definitions of the implementation against the specification.
+5- `validator`: Compares the type system definitions of the implementation against the specification, the comparison is in two steps first the schema then the result values.

 ### Further Work